openshift-eng/aos-cd-jobs/hacks/s3_art-srv-enterprise/readme.md

 Instead, the new infrastructure will be secured with basic auth (username & password) for authentication.
 This is enforced by a CloudFront function setup as a View Request hook.
 The View Request checks basic authentication whenever a /enterprise path is requested.
 See cloudfront_function_art-srv-request-basic-auth.js, but note that the username/password has been removed from the code.

+In order to add new service accounts to access /enterprise, login to the AWS account -> CloudFront -> Functions -> Edit "art-srv-enterprise-request" and add a new entry to SERVICE_ACCOUNT.

 ### /pub directory listing
 CloudFront does not provide an Apache-style file listing for directory structures within that S3 bucket (S3 content is not even technically organized by directories).
 The current https://mirror.openshift.com/pub does provide listings, so it was necessary to add something novel to the CloudFront distribution.